You may have heard about the cuddly, gentle nature of the Maine Coon.

 - Biting due to play

-If it’s the first of the two, then your cat is likely feeling insecure and scared, and you should work hard to socialize your cat and make it feel safe around you.
+If it is the first of the two, then your cat is likely feeling insecure and scared, and you should work hard to socialize your cat and make it feel safe around you.

-If your cat is biting due to play, then you’ll need to encourage your cat to bite toys instead of you!
+If your cat is biting due to play, then you will need to encourage your cat to bite toys instead of you!

 They might chew on furniture or cords, scratch, or even dig in potted plants!